AdrianKoshka/nths-papers/resume/README.md

 ## TOC:

-- [cv-selections](cv-selections) A directory of subsections of the main Résumé.
+- [cv-sections](cv-sections) A directory of subsections of the main Résumé.
 - [fonts](fonts) A directory of fonts used for this document.
 - [cover_letter.tex](cover_letter.tex) The cover letter for the Résumé.
 - [fontawesome.sty](fontawesome.sty) The style file for fontawesome.